ohmp/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - Follow up work needs to be plan concerning `BlobExportMechanismModule` and `TikaMailboxModule::provideTextExtractor`.

 We furthermore need to enable a module choice for LDAP on top of other existing products.
 We should remove LDAP variations for LDAP products.
-Corresponding docker image will be based on their non LDAP version, overriding the `usersrepository.xml` configuration file, be marked as deprecated and eventually removed.
+Corresponding docker images will be based on their non LDAP version, overriding the `usersrepository.xml` configuration file, be marked as deprecated and eventually removed.